Types of publisher and publishing services

 - Metadata tagging

-- Distribution to sales outlets and libraries
+- Distribution to open platforms, libraries, and sales outlets

 - Reporting the book’s usage (impact)